IRT Debrief Digest – Capt Steve Oddy – September 2023

 The full route, including the diversion and the return to base, must be checked; the NATS system does not automatically look at the leg to a diversion airfield.
 Whilst a narrow route brief is appropriate, limiting NOTAMs to a 10nm corridor can result in important items being missed.
 For partials, a point brief may be more appropriate.
 If there is a NOTAM, such as para dropping or a gliding competition, which will significantly affect routing then any contact phone number or R/T frequency in the NOTAM should be used to confirm whether the activity is actually taking place at the time of the flight.

 Since October 2012 there has been a requirement for additional information about RNAV/GPS equipment to be included in Section 18.
-CAP 694 explains this.
+CAP 694 explains this; the transponder built into the G1000 merits more than ‘S’ in Item 10.
 Details of how to do this for the Seneca V are given on this website on the Flight Plans page.